PirateSuit/Credit_Risk_Analysis/README.md

 Among the models, recall of the loan risk is best assessed by the Easy Ensemble model, at 91% and 95% for high and low risk, respectively.
 It also is the standout on accuracy, sitting at 93%.
 However, when we look at the precision, there is a problem.
 No matter which model we used, the precision for low risk was at 100%, with high risk falling below 1%.
 This shows that any success the models are having at weeding out high risk loans comes at the cost of also incorrectly identifying a huge percentage of low risk loans as high risk.

 While this would allow a company to issue loans with a high degree of confidence in their safety, it would mean wrongly denying nearly all completely deserving customers of loans.
 No models are effective enough to be recommended.

-All of the models manage to identify the low risk loans well